YuanXun9834/SG_Routing_UI_LinYuanXun/docs/Test_Procedures/Test_Procedures.md

 ### Expected Results

+- ✅ Location search field is present and functional
+- ✅ Search results appear in dropdown with addresses and types
+- ✅ Selecting search results automatically sets blockage location
+- ✅ Map-click location selection works as alternative
 - ✅ All input fields are present and functional
 - ✅ Blockage is successfully added with valid data
 - ✅ Success message is displayed